Chart Color Schemes

 Infrastructure

-AreaSearch has identified two projects that may impact the area: Maryborough-Hervey Bay Road and Pialba-Burrum Heads Road Intersection Upgrade.
-Other key projects include BayWest City Centre, The Green Lifestyle Community, and Hervey Bay Airport Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified two projects expected to affect the area: Maryborough-Hervey Bay Road and Pialba-Burrum Heads Road Intersection Upgrade, BayWest City Centre, The Green Lifestyle Community, and Hervey Bay Airport Redevelopment are key projects.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.